16th Annual J. Paul Taylor Social Justice Symposium

 A Preview of Hailing César

-Sponsored by the NMSU Chancellor’s Office, NMSU President’s Office, NMSU Provost’s Office, NMSU Dona Ana Community College, Honor’s College, NMSU College of Arts and Sciences, Interdisciplinary Studies and Gender and Sexuality Studies, Government Department, College of Arts and Sciences Fulton Endowed Chair, NMSU College Assistance Migrant Program (CAMP), NMSU CAMP Student Council, J. Paul Taylor and the Guadalupe Institute.
+NMSU Chancellor’s Office, NMSU President’s Office, NMSU Provost’s Office, NMSU Doña Ana Community College, Honor’s College, NMSU College of Arts and Sciences, Department of Journalism and Media Studies, Interdisciplinary Studies and Gender and Sexuality Studies, Government Department, College of Arts and Sciences Fulton Endowed Chair, NMSU College Assistance Migrant Program (CAMP), NMSU CAMP Student Council, J. Paul Taylor Academy, and the Guadalupe Institute

 14th Annual J. Paul Taylor Social Justice Symposium, March 15th 2018